5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - The Codec model
 - Its Address (usually `0`)
 - It's Vendor Id (in AppleALC it's used as `CodecID`)
-- Pin Complex Nodes with Control Names (these form the `PinConfig`)
+- Pin Complex Nodes with Control Names (these are eligible for the `PinConfig`)
 - The actual routing capabilities of the Codec:
 	- Pin Complex Nodes
 	- Mixer/Selector Nodes